Before getting down to the main point, let's talk about the benefits of using an optical cable.

 Yes, we admit that HDMI is excellent and most probably one of the most beneficial technologies of modern science.
 However, you should always be open to other options and try new things to detect the one that's more convenient for you.
 You never know, maybe optical cable was the best thing for you all along?

-We have to learn the function of HDMI before recognizing optical cable's benefits, in order to understand the reason behind HDMI's popularity properly.
+We have to learn the function of HDMI before recognizing optical cable's benefits, to understand the reason behind HDMI's popularity properly.
 Soundbar is used for improvising TV audio/home theater experience.

 For good performance, audio and video signals are required to be transferred simultaneously.
 HDMI works with dedication for the following action.
 Instead of using separate cables for A/O and V/O, you can accomplish the task using a single cable through HDMI.